The economy is just starting to rev back up and you need new windows. How can you make sure you get good value for your money?

 The answer is no.

 So how do you make sure you’re getting a good deal?
-The answer is to go into a meeting with you window professional understanding what your main goals are.
+The answer is to go into a meeting with your window professional who understands what your main goals are.

-GOAL: Efficiency in cool weather climates — if efficiency is your #1 goal, you need to find out what the u-factor is of the windows that the sales professional is selling.
+If efficiency is your #1 goal, you need to find out what the u-factor is of the windows that the sales professional is selling.
 In order to compare apples to apples, you’ll want to ask about the u-factors for the average most common window that is sold by that company.
-The most common style of windows would be the Double Hung windows so you should ask what the u-factor is for their double hung window.
-A u-factor is a measure of efficiency assigned from the impartial lab, the National Fenestration Ratings Council, also known as NFRC.
+The most common style of windows would be the Double Hung windows so you should ask what the U-factor is for their double-hung window.
+A U-factor is a measure of efficiency assigned by the impartial lab, the National Fenestration Ratings Council, also known as NFRC.
 The lower the u-factor the better.
-A good triple pane window will give you a u-factor less than .20.
-A word of caution here — some companies will advertise the u-factor of their picture window.
-A window with a u-factor of .21 on their double hung could have an amazing u-factor of .14.
-Be sure to compare double hung u-factors to double hung.
+A good triple pane window will give you a U-factor of less than .20.
+A word of caution here — some companies will advertise the U-factor of their picture window.
+A window with a U-factor of .21 on their double hung could have an amazing U-factor of .14.
+Be sure to compare double-hung U-factors to double-hung.

-GOAL: Price — Assess what you are willing to sacrifice in exchange for a low price.
+Assess what you are willing to sacrifice in exchange for a low price.
 There are window companies that advertise a price as low as $189 each to get their sales rep in the door.
 Once they are in, you will pay extra for a better glass pack that may or may not qualify for the tax credit, removal of your old windows, caulk, installation, clean-up, lead safe renovating whether or not they do it, and then only install your windows if you order a minimum of 5 windows.
-These companies pay their installers as little as $25 per window which should give a savvy homeowner an idea about the level of quality they should expect.
-After the $189 per window teaser, the average price per double pane window from these companies is about $500 each which, despite their teaser claim, is pretty standard from most companies for a good double pane window.
+These companies pay their installers as little as $25 per window which should give savvy homeowners an idea about the level of quality they should expect.
+After the $189 per window teaser, the average price per double-pane window from these companies is about $500 each which, despite their teaser claim, is pretty standard from most companies for a good double-pane window.
 Expect to pay a minimum of $500 for a window but you can add many elements (woodgrain, grids, triple pane, krypton upgrades, woodwork, exterior trim, etc.) that can push your better windows to over $1000 each.

-GOAL: Contract with a Quality Company — One of the biggest problems that people run into is they’ve chosen a handyman or a company without the proper licensing.
+One of the biggest problems that people run into is they’ve chosen a handyman or a company without the proper licensing.
 Owning a truck and a ladder does not qualify a person to be a contractor.
-In Wisconsin for instance, a contractor should have 1) a Dwelling Contractor license, 2) a Dwelling Contractor Qualifier Certification and 3) Proper Insurance which is paid up to date.
+In Wisconsin for instance, a contractor should have 1) a Dwelling Contractor license, 2) a Dwelling Contractor Qualifier Certification, and 3) Proper Insurance which is paid up to date.
 Look your contractor up on the Better Business Bureau website before they even walk in your door.

-So generally, if you’re in a northern climate you’ll want to look for a the lowest possible u-factor you can afford.
-If you’re in the south or southwest, SHGC is the most important.
+So generally, if you’re in a northern climate you’ll want to look for the lowest possible U-factor you can afford.
+If you’re in South or Southwest America, SHGC is the most important.